 Kaziranga National Park, a site for world heritage is situated in the districts of Golaghat and Nagaon, Assam.
-Its land area is 430 square kilometres.
+Its land area is 430 square kilometers.
 The nearest city to Kaziranga is Jorhat, Tezpur.
 It is declared as a national park by the Indian Government in 1905.
 It is especially famous for its one-horned rhinoceros.
 The park hosts two-thirds of the world’s one-horned rhinoceros.
 The term ‘Kaziranga’ is derived from the Karbi word ‘kajir-a-rang’ which means ‘the village of the Kajir’.

 According to a popular traditional belief, once the locality of Kaziranga was ruled by a Karbi woman named Kajir and after her name, the area ruled by her was called Kaziranga.

 Through the bed of Kaziranga two rivers- Difu and Vengra and many streams have been flowing from east to west.
 Its soil is fertile done to the mud of the mighty Brahmaputra.
 Kaziranga is the habitat of many precious wild animals, birds and trees.
 Of the total area, 28 percent is covered by a variety of trees, 66 percent is grassland and 6 percent is covered by marshy area.

 Among its trees, there are shal, Shishu, cotton, jamu, ajar, kabai, sunaru, teak and many others.
 Among its animals, there are rhinoceros, buffalo, elephant, deer, monkey, porcupine, cats, jackal, leopard etc. The park is full of many kinds of birds among which mention may be made of cock, ducks, vulture, goose, wren, crow, pigeon, bulbul, parrot, kite, heron kingfisher and so on.